thaynaradamazio/thaynaradamazio/README.md

 **`Developer in progress`**

 Hello Everyone, welcome to my profile 👋.
-I'm Thaynara Damazio, a software developer student with experience in building web applications and exploring various areas of IT.
+I'm Thaynara Damazio, a passionate software developer student with experience in building web applications and exploring various areas of IT.

 - Graduating in Computer Science 7/8.
 - Mainly backend.